willhaslett/covid-19-growth/README.md

 ![](.images/rates.svg)

 The latest NYT and JHU files are pulled from GitHub at runtime.
 All data operations are vectorized.
 All data from 2020-01-21 to the present are imported whenever you generate new CSV, JSON, or Pickle files.
-This assures that all revisions to JHU or NYT raw files will be included here.
+This ensures that all revisions to JHU or NYT raw files will be included here.

   - [Installing](#installing)